 Affiliate links used in this Generations curriculum review.

-We will do an in-depth review of this program before looking at other Generations homeschool curriculum reviews from YouTube and across the web.
+In this post we’ll also do an in-depth review of this program before examining other Generations homeschool curriculum reviews on YouTube and the web.

 Let’s take a look.